rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part10/README.md

 14:     } }
 ````

-Lines 4 and 5 read a text file into a String.
-We cover this in Chapter 9, “NIO.2.”
-For now,
-it does what it sounds like and throws an IOException if the operation fails.
+Lines 4 and 5 read a text file into a `String`.
+It throws an `IOException` if the operation fails.
 Line 6 converts
-that String to a LocalDate.
-You saw in Chapter 5, “Dates, Strings, and Localization,” that
-this throws a DateTimeParseException on failure.
+that `String` to a `LocalDate`.
+This throws a `DateTimeParseException` on failure.
 The two catch blocks on lines 8–14 print
-a stack trace and then wrap the exception in a RuntimeException.
+a stack trace and then wrap the exception in a `RuntimeException`.

 This works.
 However, duplicating code is bad.
 Think about what happens if we decide
 that we want to change the code to write to a log file instead of printing the stack trace.
 We
 have to be sure to change the code in two places.
 Before Java 7, there were two approaches
 to deal with this problem.
-One was to catch Exception instead of the specific types:
+One was to catch `Exception` instead of the specific types:

 ````
 public static void main(String[] args) {